Arctic Scientists in the Classroom: Principles for Designing Community-Centered Educational Programs

 • How will you find out the values of the place or classroom you are working with?

-Overview of Video #4: Core Elements of Arctic Pedagogy
+4. Core elements of Arctic Pedagogy

 In this video, we share the core elements and principles of Arctic pedagogy including connection to place, community involvement, story, observation, and digitalization amongst others.
 We discuss how the ‘6 Rs’ of co-production research (Relationship, Respect, Relevance, Reciprocity, Representation, Responsibility) apply to education and outreach, too.